Urology Training Pathway

 - Prepare hard for the interview (tied to Semi-structured interview (45%), start pre-application) — The interview is the single largest weighting and the final separator — practise structured surgical-selection scenarios across multiple panels.

-- Pass the GSSE (and CE while it applies) early (tied to Eligibility gate, start PGY1–2) — Both must be passed by the application closing date; prevocational doctors get unlimited GSSE attempts.
-Note the Clinical Examination requirement ends from the 2028 intake.
+- Pass the GSSE early (tied to Eligibility gate, start PGY1–2) — The GSSE must be passed by the application closing date, and prevocational doctors get unlimited attempts — so get it done early.
+The RACS Clinical Examination is no longer a urology requirement from the 2027 intake (the exam is being discontinued after its final February 2026 sitting), so it is no longer something to prepare for.

 - Do approved research (tied to CV (25%) & program requirement, start early) — Research and publications score on the CV (a completed PhD and first-author papers carry points) and a project is mandatory before the Fellowship Exam — start early to serve both.